xvik/gradle-quality-plugin/src/doc/docs/getting-started.md

     Plugin must be applied after `java` or `groovy` plugins.
 Otherwise it will do nothing.

 !!! note
-    Plugin is compiled for java 6, but pmd 5.5 [requires java 7](https://pmd.github.io/pmd-5.5.1/overview/changelog-old.html) and checkstyle 7 [requires java 8](http://checkstyle.sourceforge.net/releasenotes.html#Release_7.0).
-So, by default, you will need java 8.
+    Plugin is compiled for java 7, but pmd 5.5 [requires java 7](https://pmd.github.io/pmd-5.5.1/overview/changelog-old.html) and checkstyle 7 [requires java 8](http://checkstyle.sourceforge.net/releasenotes.html#Release_7.0).
+So, by default, you will need java 8 for java.

-If you are using lower java versions either use previous plugin release ([1.3.0](https://github.com/xvik/gradle-quality-plugin/tree/1.3.0)) or manually specify lower checkstyle and pmd (if required java 6) versions using `checkstyleVersion = '6.19'` and `pmdVersion = '5.4.2'` properties (note that you may need to customize provided default rules configurations to disable rules not yet available in your tool versions).
+If you are using lower java versions use previous plugin releases.

 ## Usage